Tekla Justyna Chopin: Career

 By 1806, Krzyżanowska was employed as a housekeeper and nanny by Countess Ludwika Skarbek, who also had employed since 1802 Nicolas Chopin as a tutor for the children.
 Krzyżanowska also served as a healer in the nearby village.
 The countess played matchmaker for the couple, and, within a year of their meeting, they married at the Saint Roch parish church on 28 June 1806 in Brochów.
 The countess allowed them to live in a small separate dwelling on her estate.
 Both Krzyżanowska and Chopin were amateur musicians, and they often entertained the countess' guests with concerts.
 Chopin played the violin and flute, and Krzyżanowska played the piano and sang.
 Between 1806 and 1810, the countess moved fairly often between Żelazowa Wola and Warsaw and was accompanied by the Chopins.
 On 6 April 1807 in Warsaw, their first child, a daughter, Ludwika was born.
 By 1810, they were back in Żelazowa Wola, where Krzyżanowska gave birth to their only son, Frédéric.

-In 1811, Chopin was offered a position to temporarily replace the ailing French teacher at the Warsaw Lycaeum.
+In 1811, Chopin was offered a position to temporarily replace the ailing French teacher at the Warsaw Lyceum.
 The family permanently settled in Warsaw, where their two other daughters, Izabela and Emilia, were born.
-They first lived in an apartment provided to faculty for the lycaeum in the Saxon Palace.
+They first lived in an apartment provided to faculty for the lyceum in the Saxon Palace.
 To supplement the family income, they took in students as boarders.
 Krzyżanowska was responsible for the running of the household, and they continued to host musical evenings.
 From a young age, Ludwika began her schooling and was taught to play the piano by her mother.
 She began to teach Frédéric to read and write and taught basic piano skills to her younger brother as part of a teaching game.
 By 4, he had surpassed her knowledge, and Krzyżanowska began teaching him.
 By the time he was 7 years old, Frédéric's talent was apparent, he had surpassed what his mother could teach him, and a tutor was hired.

-In 1817, the family left their apartment in Saxon Palace and moved to faculty housing for the lycaeum in the Kazimierz Palace, where they remained for a decade.
+In 1817, the family left their apartment in Saxon Palace and moved to faculty housing for the lyceum in the Kazimierz Palace, where they remained for a decade.
 In 1827, they moved again, settling in the Palace of Wincenty Krasiński, which now houses the Warsaw Academy of Fine Arts.
 With each move, Krzyżanowska oversaw the living quarters, nutrition needs, and moral education of both the boarders and her own children.
 Shortly before Chopin's death in 1844, the couple moved in with their daughter Izabela, who had married Antoni Barciński, with whom Krzyżanowska would live for the rest of her life.